Catalog of Record

 - Participation in authorized college activities

-- Others at the discretion of the instructor
+- Other situations at the discretion of the instructor

 Students may have up to two days of absences excused by the College per academic year for the purpose of observing religious holidays that students are required by their faith to observe.
 In anticipation of such an event, students must contact the Dean of Student Services in writing at least two weeks prior to the expected absence.
 The Dean will work with the students and their instructors to ensure timely make up of class requirements missed because of the absence.